MitchMilton/inveos/README.md

 # Detailed guide

-In this section we will describe in detail each script used to run the NoteChain environment in details.
+In this section we will describe in detail each script used to run the SupplyChain environment in details.

 ## Initial setup